7 AWESOME EXAMPLES OF SOCIAL MEDIA CAMPAIGN IDEAS TO INSPIRE YOUR NEXT ONE

 Getting the sporting heroes to post via their own channels continues to grow their exposure.
 Well played Red Bull!

 Another powerful insight baked into a topical and truthful campaign idea.

 Starbucks welcomes you, whoever you are and whomever you want to be.
 Starbucks #whatsyourname campaign celebrates this signature act and the significance it can have for some transgender and gender-diverse people as they use their new name in public.

 The advert was inspired by real-life experiences of people who were transitioning.
 We discovered that they found Starbucks stores to be a safe space, where their new name was accepted, and they could be recognised as who they are.

 7. Friskies and BuzzFeed: Dear Kitten

-This campaign captures the audience into hero'ing an older cat mentoring a younger kitten.
-The original 3min video was broken down into bite size social content, shared and loved my thousands of internet cat lovers!
+This campaign captures the audience into an older cat mentoring a younger kitten.
+The original 3min video was broken down into bite-size social content, shared, and loved by thousands of internet cat lovers!

 - Be topical and culturally sensitive

 - Consider your audience and what inspires and engages them